A Note from the director:

 Genuine: We authentically care for our clients and meet them where they are without judgment.

-Creative: We are driven to find resourceful interventions and adaptive solutions for our clients.
+Creative: We are driven to find resourceful interventions and adaptive solutions to give our clients choices in the way they grow.

 Connected: We seek ways to engage and support our community through creative arts therapies.